jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # NOTES

-:ref:`in Python, the empty tuple is False and a tuple with things is True<is a tuple False or True?>`
+:ref:`in Python, the empty tuple is False and a tuple with things is True<should I group a tuple as False or True?>`

 ----

 *********************************************************************************
-is a list False or True?
+should I group a list as False or True\?
 *********************************************************************************

 ----